MinKaizen/mos-dfyblog/readme.md

 ## Description

 Script for installing "DFY Blog" for My Online Startup members.
-It's basically just a bash script
+It's basically just a bash script that:

+1. Deletes all plugins
+2. Imports the source site plugins, theme and settings
+3. Sets the admin user email and password to the `email` argument

 ## Usage